Lifting No Recourse to Public Funds: How to Apply

 • Free school meals (in some areas)

-You can still access the NHS, state education for your children, and emergency support from local authorities in some circumstances.
+You can still access the NHS (through the Immigration Health Surcharge), state education for your children, and emergency support from local authorities in some circumstances.

 When You Can Apply to Lift NRPF